February 11, 2020

 In order to implement the correct solution to prevent ESD, there are 3 existing ESD test models:

-- The Human Body Model (HBM): When a charged worker carelessly brings a finger close to a semiconductor element, electrostatic discharge occurs between a terminal of the element and the finger.
+- The Human Body Model (HBM): When a charged worker carelessly brings a finger close to a semiconductor element.
 (Because humans move around and perform various tasks, they are extremely easily charged.)

-- The Machine Model (MM): The device is charged when the device comes into contact with the charged conductor.
-And the device is grounded, causing electrostatic breakdown.
+2. The Machine Model (MM): The device is charged when the device comes into contact with the charged conductor and the device is grounded, causing electrostatic breakdown.

-- The Charge Device Model (CDM): The circuit of a semiconductor device is charged, and is discharged when a terminal of the device approaches a nearby conductor, causing electrostatic breakdown in an internal circuit.
+3. The Charge Device Model (CDM): The circuit of a semiconductor device is charged, and is discharged when a terminal of the device approaches a nearby conductor.
+This causes electrostatic breakdown in an internal circuit.